flipmcf/CasterPak/Readme.md

     https://this_application/i/20220324/1251/1_yd2ohzql_1_jj0dd2ah_1.mp4/segment19_0_av.ts
     #EXT-X-ENDLIST

-And each one of those .ts files will be available at this application.
+And each one of those .ts files will be available at this application's endpoint until they are removed by the cache cleanup.

 Additionally, this package will setup jobs to remove .ts files after they go unaccessed for A certain amount of time.